SwanFlutter/get_x_master/README.md

 ## Change Theme

 Please do not use any higher level widget than `GetMaterialApp` in order to update it.
 This can trigger duplicate keys.
-A lot of people are used to the prehistoric approach of creating a "ThemeProvider" widget just to change the theme of your app, and this is definitely NOT necessary with **GetX™**.
+A lot of people are used to the prehistoric approach of creating a "ThemeProvider" widget just to change the theme of your app, and this is definitely NOT necessary with **GetX Master**.

 You can create your custom theme and simply add it within `Get.changeTheme` without any boilerplate for that: